brooksrogers/dump1090_sdrplus/README.md

 ### Antenna

-Mode S messages are transmitted in the 1090 Mhz frequency.
+Mode S messages are transmitted at 1090 Mhz.
 If you have a decent antenna you'll be able to pick up signals from aircrafts pretty far from your position, especially if you are outdoor and in a position with a good sky view.